-How to Improve Memory and Concentration
+5 Tips to Improve Your Memory and Concentration

-5 tips to maximize mental focus and create reliable recall
+How to maximize mental focus and create reliable recall

 They were so bored.
 The sweltering Californian weather didn't help, spilling dappled sunlight directly into the classroom; the kind of day created solely for prolonged beach time.

 These college students were clearly distracted and unwilling to listen.
 The speaker, a visiting professor and perceptive man, could see the students weren't meeting his efforts to engage them; many hadn't been prepared to concentrate from the start.
-Suddenly and seamlessly, he switched mid-sentence from delivering his lecture in perfect English to speaking classical Arabic.
-And what happened?

 Now the students were galvanized, all eyes exclusively on the speaker, the sunshine and beach dreams a million light years away as the mind-focussing power of the completely unexpected worked its magic.
 He reverted back to English and said: